griphiam/markphilpot_com/content/2018/anime_fall_first.md

 Welp, I guess I'm watching another mech show this season.

-Honestly, I think I would prefer character interactions over the mech battles -- I have a soft spot for Trigger's character aestetics.
+Honestly, I think I would prefer character interactions over the mech battles -- I have a soft spot for Trigger's character aesthetics.
+I just hope this show is more than just *monster of the week*.